themindfulbit/td/_content/1-episodes/2014-01-31-065-stupid-clipboard-tricks.md

 Keyboard Maestro also provides actions for doing very sophisticated things with text.
 For example, URL encoding a string by converting things like spaces, brackets and other "un-safe" characters with a single macro action.

 {{ theme:partial src="image-set" title="URL Encode Clipboard" show="{{ number }}" file="Screen-Shot-20140126-154448.jpg" }}

+### TextExpander

+TextExpander is typically used to expand snippets but it also includes functions for working with the clipboard contents.
+You can also trigger a shell script or AppleScript to be executed during snippet expansion.
+That's an easy way to grab the clipboard and start ripping it apart.

+Unlike Keyboard Maestro, TextExpander will only operate on text *after* it has been placed on the clipboard rather than converting selected text.

+One place where TextExpander wins, is with the cursor position token.
+After expanding a snippet, the cursor can be repositioned within the string.

+> {{ theme:partial src="aside-header" voice="gabe" text="The Clipboard Conduit" }}
+>
+> It's easy to think of the clipboard as just a temporary holding place between apps or for a short period of time.
+When I started to think of it as an entry point for scripts and macros, it transformed (pun intended) the way I worked.
+If I can get it on my clipboard, I can do almost anything with it.